spectrocloud/librarium/README.md

 ## Versioning

+> [!NOTE]
-!> Detailed documentation on versioning can be found in internal [Versioning](https://spectrocloud.atlassian.net/wiki/spaces/DE/pages/1962639377/Versioning) guide.
+> Detailed documentation on versioning can be found in internal [Versioning](https://spectrocloud.atlassian.net/wiki/spaces/DE/pages/1962639377/Versioning) guide.

 All versioned content belongs to a specific version branch.
 The version branch name follows the naming convention `version-X-X`.
 The version branch is used to generate versioned content.